FranxYao/franxyao.github.io/index.md

 I study large-scale generative models for human language.

 My research objective is to make large language models the next generation computational platforms and build a language model based application ecosystem together with the community.
 I am broadly interested in the following topics:
-* Scaling: data composition, long context, efficiency, science of language modeling
+* Scaling: data engineering, long context, efficiency, science of language models
-* Reasoning: coding, agent, chain-of-thought, learning from feedback
+* Reasoning: coding, multi-agent games, chain-of-thought, learning from feedback

 I am expected to graduate in Dec 2023 and will be joining Google DeepMind in Mountain View as a full-time research scientist.